pkmandke/Human-Posture-Dataset/README.md

 TL;DR - Feel free to use this in your work so long as you cite us!

 This dataset is licensed under the GPL license.
 See [the license](https://github.com/pkmandke/Human-Posture-Dataset/blob/master/LICENSE.md) for details.

+# Acknowledgements

+We express our sincere gratitude towards our guide [Mrs. Deeplaxmi Niture](http://www.coep.org.in/mycoep/dvnextccoepacin), Assistant Professor at the Department of Electronics and Telecommunication, College of Engineering, Pune ([COEP](www.coep.org.in)) for her help in publishing our work.
+We also thank the Department of Electronics and Telecommunocation at COEP as well as the [COEP Amateur Radio Club](http://www.coep.org.in/clubs/ham_club) for providing the resources and lab space for our work.